skiplang/skip/docs/overview/traits.md

 }
 ```

 Now this works.
 Because a call to `tough` is guaranteed to have consistent arguments.
 And that's the essence of a trait!
-The key difference between and a trait and base class is that all the instances of `this` in the interface are guaranteed to refer to the same type, which makes the definition of interfaces like `MyComparable` possible.
+The key difference between a trait and base class is that all the instances of `this` in the interface are guaranteed to refer to the same type, which makes the definition of interfaces like `MyComparable` possible.